drittich/marklar/README.md

 ##Description

-A random name generstor for Node.js based on Markov chains.
+A random name generator for Node.js based on Markov chains.

 Give marklar a list of names (words) and it will generate similar-sounding names in a random fashion.
 More input will provide better, and more varied, output.